ByteRookie/AGS_Service/README.md

 ## Configuration

 The integration can be configured from Home Assistant's **Devices & Services** UI.
-Rooms and their devices are selected first using area and entity selectors.
-After adding sources and options, a summary screen lets you review everything before finishing.
+Select all rooms at once using the area selector, then pick the devices for each room from the entity dropdown.
+After entering device details, add sources and options.
+A summary screen lets you review everything before finishing.
 Manual YAML configuration continues to work for advanced setups using the structure below.

 Available options: